MinaProtocol/mina/src/app/test_executive/README.md

 ## Code Structure

-### Gauntlet general purpose directories
+### Lucy general purpose directories

-- `src/app/test_executive/` — The pre-written Gauntlet tests live here, along with the `test_executive.ml` which is the entrypoint for executing them.
+- `src/app/test_executive/` — The pre-written Lucy tests live here, along with the `test_executive.ml` which is the entrypoint for executing them.
 - `src/lib/integration_test_lib/` — Contains the core logic for integration test framework.
-This is where you will find the implementation of the Gauntlet Ocaml DSL, the event router, the network state data structure, and wait conditions.
+This is where you will find the implementation of the Lucy Ocaml DSL, the event router, the network state data structure, and wait conditions.
 This library also contains the definition of the interfaces for execution engines and test definitions.

 ### GCP Cloud Engine implementation specific directories

 - `src/lib/integration_test_cloud_engine/` — This library is the current implementation of the GCP cloud based execution engine, which deploys testnets in Gcloud's GKE environment.
 As with any engine, it implements the interface defined in `Integration_test_lib`.
 This execution engine leverages a good deal of our existing coda automation system.
 These files are Ocaml.
-- `automation/terraform/testnets` — During runtime, when using the GCP cloud engine, Gauntlet will automatically create in this directory a subdirectory with the same name as your testnet name, and also generate a terraform file called `main.tf.json`.
+- `automation/terraform/testnets` — During runtime, when using the GCP cloud engine, Lucy will automatically create in this directory a subdirectory with the same name as your testnet name, and also generate a terraform file called `main.tf.json`.
 When the testnet is deployed, `terraform apply` is called within this subdirectory, and terraform will use the specs in `main.tf.json` to reach out to GCP and deploy the testnet.
 - `automation/terraform/modules/o1-integration` and `automation/terraform/modules/o1-testnet` — many terraform modules which are referenced by main.tf.json will be found in these directories.
 These are of course written in terraform script.
 - `helm` — The helm charts (detailed yaml files) which fully specifies the configuration of all the nodes in GCP live here.
 The terraform scripts in `automation/terraform/modules/o1-integration` and `automation/terraform/modules/o1-testnet` will reference these helm charts in the deployment process.